splunk/public-o11y-docs/get-started/welcome.rst

 - Innovate faster

-Choose from :ref:`over 100 supported open standards-based integrations <supported-data-sources>` with common data sources to get data from your on-premise and cloud infrastructure, applications and services, and user interfaces into Splunk Observability Cloud.
+Select from :ref:`over 100 supported open standards-based integrations <supported-data-sources>` with common data sources to get data from your on-premises and cloud infrastructure, applications and services, and user interfaces into Splunk Observability Cloud.

 When you send data from each layer of your full-stack environment to Splunk Observability Cloud, it transforms raw metrics, traces, and logs into actionable insights in the form of dashboards, visualizations, alerts, and more.
-To learn more about Splunk Observability Cloud's data model, refer to :ref:`data-model`.
+To learn more about the data model for Splunk Observability Cloud, refer to :ref:`data-model`.

-Splunk Observability Cloud's suite of products and features allow you to quickly and intelligently respond to outages and identify root causes, while also giving you the data-driven guidance you need to optimize performance and productivity going forward.
+The Splunk Observability Cloud suite of products and features allow you to quickly and intelligently respond to outages and identify root causes, while also giving you the data-driven guidance you need to optimize performance and productivity going forward.
 Use Splunk Observability Cloud search to quickly locate the service, traceID, dashboard, chart, or metrics-based content you are interested in.
 For details, see :ref:`gsearch`.

 The following diagram provides a high-level view of how each Splunk Observability Cloud product plays its part to provide you with full-stack observability: